apache/airflow/docs/apache-airflow/executor/debug.rst

 To debug DAGs in an IDE, you can set up the ``dag.test`` command in your dag file and run through your DAG in a single serialized python process.

-The ``dag.test`` command has the following benefits over the :class:`~airflow.executors.debug_executor.DebugExecutor` class, which is now deprecated:

-1. It does not require running an executor at all.
-Tasks are run one at a time with no executor or scheduler logs.
-2. It is significantly faster than running code with a DebugExecutor as it does not need to go through a scheduler loop
-3. It does not perform a backfill

 This approach can be used with any supported database (including a local SQLite database) and will ``fail fast`` as all tasks run in a single process.